eCook Meal

 FRY AWAY

 Place a pan or wok over a medium-high heat with a drizzle of oil.
-When hot, add the diced Onion and the sliced Pak Choi stems.
+When hot, add the diced Onion and the sliced pak choi stems.
 Fry for 3-4 minutes until soft and translucent, shifting occasionally.
-Add the grated garlic, ½ the chopped chilli (to taste), and the Spring Onion whites.
+Add the grated Garlic, ½ the chopped Chilli (to taste), and the spring onion whites.
 Fry for 1 minute, until fragrant, shifting constantly.
 Add the sliced Cabbage and fry for 2-3 minutes, until slightly softened.
 Remove from the heat and cover to keep warm.

 OPTIONAL EGG